SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 - **event delegation**: defining your event listener on an ancestor object so that, so it doesn't have to be defined on a million buttons.

-- It doesn't have to be the defined on teh `document`, although often that's useful.
+- It doesn't have to be the defined on the `document`, although often that's useful.

 ##### When To Use Event Delegation

 - At the beginning of a project bind the event handlers directly to elements.
 Then as the code grows in size/complexity reduce the number of event handlers required.